Maersk installed 100-foot-tall rotating sails on one of its tankers

 Someone on HN had recommended The Box by Marc Levinson.
 It's a history of the shipping container.
 That sounds dreadfully prosaic, but the book is well written and the shipping container's influence on our modern global economy cannot be overstated.

-Not reading per se, but Dan Carlin's WWI podcasts on the Hardcore History blog are well worth listening to. http://www.dancarlin.com/hardcore-history-series/loudmax, almost 6 years ago
+Not reading per se, but Dan Carlin's WWI podcasts on the Hardcore History blog are well worth listening to. http://www.dancarlin.com/hardcore-history-series/loudmax, about 6 years ago